simonmrog/the-side-stacker-game-backend/README.md

 Open [http://localhost:4200/health](http://localhost:4200/health) to view a basic health check of the api in the browser.

+You can also set another port using the PORT environment variable in a .env file in the root directory of the project.

 The project will reload if you make edits.\
 You will also see any lint errors in the console.

+The project has also a pre-commit system you can activate using

+- npm run prepare:husky

 You can also test the project using the following command: